-Other important information we must give you Credit reference agencies
+Other important information we must give you

+Credit reference agency

-If you are in arrears, your details will be recorded by credit reference agencies such as the Central Credit Register.
+If you are in arrears your details will be recorded by the Central Credit Register.
 This could make it more difficult for you to get credit from us or other companies in the future.
 For example, you may have difficulty getting a loan, overdraft or credit card.